-For those couples who have chosen to get married at a Gurdwara, which is a Sikh Temple, the ceremony, which is highly religion, is known as Anand Karaj.
+For those couples who have chosen to get married at a Gurdwara, which is a Sikh Temple, the ceremony, which is highly religious, is known as Anand Karaj.
 This is a beautiful union whereby the couple will come together and marry in front of the Guru Granth Sahib.
 Along with this, all other guests will be positioned around the couple and it is common for men and women to split up and positioned either side of the couple.

-The Sikh Priest or the Giani, will read the Ardas, which is a very prestigious prayer that is followed by a formal introduction of the parents of both the bride and groom as well as other family members such as siblings and aunts and uncles.
-As events will have to follow a time schedule, the introductions are kept to a minimum so the ceremony and the event flows correctly.
+The Sikh Priest or the Giani, will read the Ardas, which is a very prestigious prayer that is followed by a formal introduction of the respective parents of both the bride and groom as well as other family members such as siblings and aunts and uncles.
+As successful marriage events will have to follow a time schedule, the introductions are kept to a minimum so the ceremony and the event flows correctly.
 As we all know, after months of planning, you are going to need to make sure that everything stays on track.
 After all, with photographers in place providing their service, it is important that they too get the chance to capture the day in all its glory.

-At Royal Bindi, we understand the importance of ensuring the entire day runs smoothly and it makes life a lot easier for us too!
+At Royal Bindi, we understand the importance of ensuring the entire Anand Karaj runs smoothly and it makes life a lot easier for us too!
 Your photographers are an integral part of the day and if you want to keep those memories alive forever, then they have to be able to work with the timings of the day.